-You’re surely familiar with a colon cleanse, even if you’ve never done one.
+You’re likely familiar with a colon cleanse, even if you’ve never done one.
 But did you know a salt water flush is a simple, safe and effective way to detox the body and cleanse the colon from the comfort of your own home?
 It’s true.

 By drinking a beneficial mixture of real sea salt dissolved in water (sometimes along with a little lemon juice), you’re able to push waste through the body, release toxins and improve digestion.